hariseldon84/x52/core/stories/epic-7-social-community.md

 ### User Story
 As a user, I want to see productivity leaderboards so that I can compare my progress with other users and stay motivated through friendly competition.

-### Acceptance Criteria
+### Acceptance Criteria ✅ COMPLETE
-- [ ] Global leaderboards show top performers by XP, level, and streaks
+- [x] Global leaderboards show top performers by XP, level, and streaks
-- [ ] Weekly and monthly leaderboard cycles with fresh competition
+- [x] Weekly and monthly leaderboard cycles with fresh competition
-- [ ] User can opt-in or opt-out of leaderboard participation
+- [x] User can opt-in or opt-out of leaderboard participation
-- [ ] Leaderboards are filtered by user preferences and privacy settings
+- [x] Leaderboards are filtered by user preferences and privacy settings
-- [ ] User can see their ranking and position relative to others
+- [x] User can see their ranking and position relative to others
-- [ ] Leaderboards include different categories (productivity, social, achievements)
+- [x] Leaderboards include different categories (productivity, social, achievements)
-- [ ] Anonymous participation option for privacy-conscious users
+- [x] Anonymous participation option for privacy-conscious users
-- [ ] Leaderboard achievements for top performers
+- [x] Leaderboard achievements for top performers

 ### Technical Notes
 - Create leaderboard calculation system with periodic updates